phan/phan/README.md

 Look through the code for `TODO` comments and see if you can tackle any of those.

 And this last one is something anyone can help with.
-The [arginfo][arginfo.php] file is not complete.
+The [arginfo.php][arginfo] file is not complete.
 It was generated and then hand-edited but with currently around 8500 entries, there are mistakes.
 Many of them even.
 You will notice them when you scan your own code.
 Please help me fix it.
 Hopefully the format is self-explanatory, especially if you read the comment at the top